Covid-19 and the UK Property Market

 Most banks are now looking for a deposit of at least 15% for residential mortgages, with very few mortgage deals available for those with a 5% or 10% deposit.

-Those looking to secure a buy to let mortgage for their investment are advised to put down a minimum deposit of 40% if they can due to high demand.
+Those looking to secure a buy-to-let mortgage for their investment are advised to put down a minimum deposit of 40% if they can due to high demand.

 If you have any current concerns about the UK property market and our property investment opportunities here at RWinvest, please get in touch.